SoftwareAG/c8y-docs/content/oee/dashboards-bundle/andon-board.md

 The update interval of the values in the **Andon Board** for sites, areas and lines is set to 10 minutes.

-The update interval for machines is set to 10 minutes by default but can be adjusted in the upper right corner of the *Andon Board, as displayed in the picture below*
+For machines, the update interval by default is also set to 10 minutes but can be adjusted by clicking **Interval** at the top right.

 ![Andon board](/images/oee/dashboards/dashboard-andon-board.png)